Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as egg, end, and engine.

 - Attach the train cars to the engine from the previous activity to extend the train.

-- Let the children put a short E word at the end of the train.
+- Let the children put an E word at the end of the train.

 - Allow the children to drive the excellent engine around the edges of the room.